Shares rise on rebound in oil prices; dollar slips

 Brent and U.S. crude reversed losses which came after the nuclear deal was reached.
 The deal, which is set to ease sanctions against Tehran and allow a gradual rise in its oil exports, had initially sent oil prices tumbling.

-The rebound boosted the S&P energy index, which ended 0.84 percent higher, while the STOXX 600 Europe Oil & Gas Index closed up 0.84 percent.
-Healthcare stocks also rallied, with the S&P 500 health index ending 1 percent higher.
+The rebound boosted the S&P energy index .SPNY, which ended 0.84 percent higher, while the STOXX 600 Europe Oil & Gas Index .SXEP closed up 0.84 percent.
+Healthcare stocks also rallied, with the S&P 500 health index .SPXHC ending 1 percent higher.

 "When investors took a closer look at the terms of the (nuclear) agreement, they realized it would not lead to an immediate increase in supply," said Wayne Lin, portfolio manager at QS Investors in New York.
 "That led to oil prices and oil stocks moving higher."